The Paradoxes Along the Path

 Results from Detachment

-The less results matter to us, the more likely we are to live in the present and create them.
+The less results matter to us, the more likely we are to live in the present and create good results.
 This is called detachment.

 The Unknown is Pointed to With The Known